-Although risk management is very different from quality management, neither should be implemented without the other.
-Risk management is used to evaluate the risk posed by a process and it’s output to determine if a written procedure is needed and how detailed it should be.
-If there is minimal risk, then there is likely no need to develop a formal process/procedure and involve QA/QC.
-If there is significant risk, even if the process is very straight forward, then a procedure is likely warranted, and QA/QC will be involved in monitoring the process execution and subsequent output.
-Similarly, if the quality team identifies an issue (non-conformance, etc.), the next question should be ‘Is it a big issue or a minor one’?
+Although risk management is different from quality management, they cannot be implemented without each other.
+Risk management evaluates the risk posed by a process and its output to determine if a written procedure is needed and how detailed it should be.
+If there is minimal risk, then there is no need to involve QA/QC.
+If there is a significant risk, a procedure is likely warranted, and QA/QC will be involved in monitoring the process execution and subsequent output.
+Similarly, if the quality team identifies an issue, the next question should be ‘Is it a big issue or a minor one’?
 Determining whether an issue is big or minor is done using the risk matrix.

 Another area where quality relies on risk management is in the evaluation of process risk.
 Processes are analyzed to pinpoint areas that pose the largest risk to the output, and ensure steps are taken to address them.
 Risk is also relevant in manufacturing processes where key steps in the process may be critical to product quality, worker and customer health and safety, the environment, production cost, and corporate liability.
 When high-risk steps are identified, procedures can be tuned up , workers can be trained, and the process can be audited.